 BILL GEERHART co-founded the respected Cold War popular culture website CONELRAD.com where he continues to write the majority of the content, and he is also a producer for Bear Family Records.
 His work has been featured in numerous media outlets, including the Bulletin of the Atomic Scientists, the New York Times, USA Today, Newsweek, the Los Angeles Times, NPR’s Morning Edition, BoingBoing, and more.
 He wrote the 292-page book that accompanies the 2005 Bear Family Records box set release Atomic Platters: Cold War Music from the Golden Age of Homeland Security (which he also co-produced).
 He is the author of the hilarious LITTLE BILLY’S LETTERS: AN INCORRIGIBLE INNER CHILD'S CORRESPONDENCE WITH THE FAMOUS, INFAMOUS AND JUST PLAIN BEWILDERED, a collection of letters between fake 10-year-old "Billy" and famous and infamous personalities like Charles Manson and Justice Clarence Thomas.

 AMY GENTRY is a writer and critic with a doctorate in English from the University of Chicago.
 She has been a regular book reviewer for the Chicago Tribune since 2012, and her work has also appeared in in Salon, Fusion, The Rumpus, LA Review of Books, Austin Chronicle, Gastronomica, The Best Food Writing of 2014, and many more.
-Her book on Tori Amos is forthcoming as part of the 33 1/3 music criticism series.
-Her debut novel GOOD AS GONE is a twisty upmarket thriller about what happens when a girl returns eight years after her kidnapping with a story that doesn’t add up.
-AMY GENTRY is the author of the debut thriller GOOD AS GONE, published by Houghton Mifflin Harcourt in 2016.
+Her book on Tori Amos was published as part of the 33 1/3 music criticism series.
+Her debut novel GOOD AS GONE is a twisty upmarket thriller about what happens when a girl returns eight years after her kidnapping with a story that doesn’t add up, followed by thrillers LAST WOMAN STANDING and the forthcoming THE HABIT OF RISING EARLY.
 Amy holds a doctorate in English from the University of Chicago and lives in Austin, Texas.

 H.B.
 HEINZER is the author of the Blessed Tragedy and bestselling Back to Brooklyn series, which starts off with BENT, following a newly divorced woman to Brooklyn, Wisconsin, the hometown she swore she’d never see again, and into the arms of the high school sweetheart who drove her away.